NIk22517/some-ts/README.md

 # Some Class

-This TypeScript class provides utility methods for handling arrays.
+This TypeScript class provides utility methods for handling arrays, strings, numbers, booleans, and objects.

 ## Usage